Kurtz Psychology Consulting PC - Child Psychology Externship

 Estimated hours/week of didactics: 2

 Externs have a primary supervisor for their anxiety, SM, and behavioral parent training cases, and a Master Trainer or Level 1 Trainer as a co-therapist/supervisor for PCIT cases.
-We also have PCIT and SM group supervisions.
+We also have PCIT group supervisions, and weekly case conferences to review all new intakes.
 Finally, we have didactic seminars every Friday, with internal and external speakers, spanning a range of topics in the assessment and treatment of children and adolescents.

 Dr. Steven Kurtz is the founder and leader of Kurtz Psychology Consulting PC.
 Dr. Kurtz is a Board Certified Diplomate in Behavioral and Cognitive Therapies (ABPP) and active in the professional development of mentees through KPCPC as well as through numerous national organizations, including ABCT, ADAA, and PCIT International.
 Dr. Kurtz is one of 23 Master Trainers of PCIT, a leader in TCIT work, and the founder of Brave Buddies and Mighty Mouth Kids.

-Dr. Shelley Avny is the Director of Training, Director of Mighty Mouth Kids, and founder of WeSpeak (intensive group treatment for 10-14 year olds with SM) at KCPCP.
+Dr. Shelley Avny is the Director of Training, Director of Mighty Mouth Kids, and founder of WeSpeak at KCPCP.
 She supervises and mentors students at all levels in both clinical and professional development.